EvansWinner/Kallychore/README.md

 ## Introduction

-Kallychore is like Rmarkdown in Rstudio, or Jypyter, only really dumb.
+Kallychore is like Rmarkdown in Rstudio, or Jupyter, only really dumb.
 Or, in any case, it is a bash shell script (mainly consisting of an embedded awk program) which turns plain text mixed with shell commands into plain text mixed with shell commands AND their